When Do I Need a Landlord-Tenant Lawyer?

 Pricing Models

 There are a few methods for how lawyers charge attorneys’ fees.
-They could be an hourly rate, flat fee, or contingency fee.
-Generally, simple and one-off services are charged by flat rate fee.
-More complex legal services are charged by hourly rate.
+They could be an hourly rate, a flat fee, or a contingency fee.
+Generally, simple and one-off services are charged by a flat rate fee.
+More complex legal services have an hourly rate.
 There are strict rules about how lawyers charge contingency fees.
-Generally, they are used in personal injury claims where the client seeks damages from another party.
+Generally, they are for personal injury claims where the client seeks damages from another party.

 Factors Impacting Cost